-- 1. Only two examination opportunities are scheduled per semester a main examination and a supplementary examination.
-The supplementary examination will make provision for reassessment, improvement of marks, ad hoc examinations and special examinations.
-No further examination opportunities will be granted. - 2.
-The marks obtained in the main mid-year examination and in the main end-of-year examination, and also the marks obtained in the supplementary examinations, are recorded on the student record system; however, only the best final mark of either the main mid-year examination or of the supplementary examination and the main end-of-year examination, or of the supplementary examination, will be reflected on the student's study record. - 3.
-Applications in respect of a supplementary examination must be sent to the Examination Administration Division. - 4.
-A student studying at the Qwaqwa Campus must forward an application for a supplementary examination to the Registrar, Office of the Campus Principal, Qwaqwa Campus.
+- 1. The marks obtained in the main mid-year examination and in the main end-ofyear examination, and also the marks obtained in the additional examinations, are recorded on the student record system; however, only the best final mark of either the main mid-year examination or of the additional examination and the main end-of-year examination, or of the additional examination, will be reflected on the student's study record. - 2.
+Applications in respect of an additional examination must be sent to the office of the Examination Administration Division. - 3.
+A student studying at the Qwaqwa Campus must forward an application for an additional examination to the Registrar, Office of the Campus Principal, Qwaqwa Campus. - 4.
+Departments that use a system of continuous assessment may not schedule assessments during approved examinations.